CommodoreAlex/RHEL/README.md

 **What is RHEL?**

 Red Hat Enterprise Linux (RHEL) is a widely used enterprise-grade Linux distribution known for its stability, security, and scalability.
 It is commonly used in data centers, cloud environments, and enterprise IT infrastructures.
 This guide focuses on RHEL-based distributions, including **CentOS Stream, Rocky Linux, and AlmaLinux**.

 ---

+## Cheat Sheet

+This **Cheat Sheet** provides a quick reference for essential Linux commands that system administrators frequently use in RHEL-based distributions, including **CentOS Stream, Rocky Linux, and AlmaLinux**.
+Whether you're managing files, users, processes, or networking, this section helps you quickly recall important commands without diving into full documentation.

+For a detailed breakdown, see the [Cheat Sheet Guide](cheatsheet.md).

+---